Maroua-Mezhoud/Physics-Lab-Reports/Thermodynamics-Lab-Reports/PW4-Thermal-Conductivity/README.md

 # 🌡️ Thermodynamics Laboratory: Thermal Conductivity Analysis

-This folder contains my laboratory report on **Thermal Conductivity in Construction Materials**, which represents a key component of the Thermodynamics curriculum.
-This work demonstrates the integration of classical experimental methods with modern numerical simulation.
+This repository contains a laboratory report on **Thermal Conductivity in Construction Materials**, developed as part of the undergraduate Thermodynamics curriculum.
+The work combines classical experimental methods with numerical modeling techniques to support data analysis and interpretation.

-### 🎓 Academic Context
-* **University:** Mohamed El Bachir El Ibrahimi University of Bordj Bou Arréridj
-* **Faculty:** Faculty of Science and Technology
-* **Department:** Department of Materials Science
-* **Laboratory No.:** 13
-* **Course:** Thermodynamics (Year 2)
-* **Supervision:** Conducted under the academic guidance of **Dr. N. Benchiheub**.

 ---

-### 📂 Featured Experiment: Thermal Conductivity in Construction Materials (PW4)

-* **Focus:** Investigating heat conduction in building materials (**Wood, Fermacell, and Rohacell**) using the plate method with the **Cassy system**.
-* **Methodology:** Determination of thermal conductivity $\lambda$ through electrical power measurements and temperature gradients ($\Delta T$) across material samples.
-* **Computational Integration:** Due to raw data constraints, a **Python-based numerical simulation** was developed to reconstruct the temporal evolution of temperature, ensuring consistency with **Fourier’s Law**.
-* **Key Finding:** Successfully identified Rohacell as the superior thermal insulator among the tested samples, with experimental results aligning closely with literature values.
+## 🎓 Academic Context

+- **University:** Mohamed El Bachir El Ibrahimi University of Bordj Bou Arréridj
+- **Faculty:** Faculty of Science and Technology
+- **Department:** Department of Materials Science
+- **Laboratory No.:** 13
+- **Course:** Thermodynamics (Year 2)
+- **Supervision:** Under the academic guidance of **Dr. N. Benchiheub**

 ---

-### 🛠️ Technical Implementation

-* **LaTeX (Typesetting):** Utilized advanced packages like `tcolorbox` for stylized notes and `listings` for code documentation to ensure a clear and structured presentation.
-* **Python Simulation:** Developed using `NumPy` and `Matplotlib` to model the exponential heating curve: $T(t) = A - B e^{-t/C}$.
-* **Data Visualization:** Professional-grade plots featuring horizontal asymptotes and Gaussian noise modeling to mimic real-world sensor fluctuations and sensor-CASSY behavior.
+## 📂 Featured Experiment: Thermal Conductivity of Construction Materials (PW4)

+- **Focus:** Analysis of heat transfer in construction materials (Wood, Fermacell, and Rohacell) using the guarded plate method with the Cassy measurement system.
+- **Methodology:** Estimation of thermal conductivity ($\lambda$) based on electrical power input and measured temperature differences ($\Delta T$) across samples under steady-state conditions.
+- **Computational Component:** A Python-based numerical model was developed to reconstruct and analyze transient temperature evolution, supporting interpretation in accordance with Fourier’s law of heat conduction.
+- **Key Outcome:** Rohacell exhibited the lowest thermal conductivity among the tested materials, consistent with its performance as an effective thermal insulator and in agreement with reported literature values.

 ---

-### ⚖️ Legal Notice & Disclaimer
+## 🛠️ Technical Implementation

+- **LaTeX Typesetting:** Structured using advanced packages such as `tcolorbox` and `listings` to ensure clear scientific presentation and proper documentation of code and results.
+- **Python Simulation:** Implemented using `NumPy` and `Matplotlib` to model transient thermal behavior using an exponential approach-to-equilibrium function:
+  $T(t) = A - B e^{-t/C}$
+- **Data Visualization:** Time-series analysis includes asymptotic convergence behavior and stochastic noise to represent experimental measurement uncertainty.

+---

+## ⚖️ Usage and Academic Integrity

-* **Purpose:** This repository is provided strictly for educational, reference, and documentation purposes.
-It serves as a personal academic portfolio to demonstrate experimental methodology and advanced scientific reporting skills.
+- **Purpose:** This repository is intended for educational and academic reference.
+It documents experimental methodology, data analysis procedures, and computational modeling approaches.
-* **Academic Integrity:** Any unauthorized reuse, reproduction, or submission of this report—whether in whole or in part—as original academic work in any educational institution is **strictly prohibited**.
-Such actions constitute academic misconduct and plagiarism.
-* **Copyright & Attribution:** All content is **Copyright © 2026 Maroua Mezhoud**.
-All rights reserved.
-Formal attribution and proper citation of this repository are mandatory for any academic or educational reference to the specific methods, simulations, or data analysis presented herein.
+- **Reproducibility:** All code and figures are provided to support transparency and reproducibility of the results.
+- **Academic Use:** Proper attribution is expected when referencing this work in academic or educational contexts.

+---

 **Academic Year:** 2025–2026
-**Developed by:** Maroua Mezhoud
+**Author:** Maroua Mezhoud